The EFL Trust Board of Directors is responsible for providing the organisation’s strategic direction and supporting the Senior Management Team.

 Alongside her Trustee role at EFL Trust, Charlotte is an RSA Fellow and a member of the Management Committee of Westminster House Youth Club in her local area.
 In 2012 Charlotte received the award of “Rising CEO Star” at The Charity Times Awards.

-Katie advises sports organisations on all general legal matters such as sponsorship agreements, kit supply agreements and player contracts.
+Katie is a senior associate with law firm Walker Morris.
+She advises sports organisations on all general legal matters such as sponsorship agreements, kit supply agreements and player contracts.

 She has substantial in house experience, having previously been seconded to three Premier League football clubs including one year at Manchester City FC.